-Tendring District Council encourages everyone to get involved, and welcome the thoughts and suggestions of those who would like a say in the future approach to the management and preservation of heritage in Tendring.
-The timetable for public consultation is in line with the Council's Statement of Community Involvement (SCI), and allows time for meaningful engagement.
-Communication may range from leaflets, surveys, social media, and meetings on the Heritage Strategy.
-For further information on the consultation process and for how to get in touch, please visit xxx or contact xxx.
+Tendring District Council have worked to encourage everyone to get involved in the Heritage Strategy through consultation, and welcomed the thoughts and suggestions of those who would like a say in the future approach to the management and conservation of heritage in Tendring.
+The timetable for public consultation was in line with the Council's Statement of Community Involvement (SCI), and aimed to allow time for meaningful engagement.
+Communication ranged from posters, surveys, social media, and a public meeting and exhibition on the Heritage Strategy.
+Public consultation ran from the 22nd November 2019 to the 3rd Janaury 2020, and a public exhibition was held on the 3rd December 2019 at the Council Chamber Offices in Weeley attended by members of Tendring's local history groups, residents and professionals.